How to Update Android Phone to Latest Version

 Manually Update your Android Smartphone’s Software

-In this tutorial we are going to show you, how to manually update your Android phone to latest version.
-We have used screenshots from Android Lollipop on Lenovo A6000 Plus smartphone.
+In this tutorial, we are going to show you, how to manually update your Android phone to the latest version.
+We have used screenshots from Android Lollipop on the Lenovo A6000 Plus smartphone.
 So, for newer versions of Android, some settings might have moved to other locations.
 But the steps are quite similar.

-Step 1: Open Settings and go to About Phone
+Step 1: Open Settings and tap on the Software update

-First of all, tap on Settings icon on your android phone to open the settings page.
+First of all, tap on the Settings icon on your Android phone home screen to open the settings page.
+On the Settings page, scroll down and look for Software update.

 SEE ALSO: How to Change Date and Time in Android Manually?

-Step 2: Check for Update on your Android Phone
+Step 2: Check for the Software Update on your Android Phone

 Step 3: Manually Install Android Update on Phone

 If there is any update available, you will be prompted to download it.
-Make sure you download the Software update using Wi-Fi as it may consume a big amount of your mobile data.
+Make sure you download the Software update using the Wi-Fi network as it may consume a large amount of your mobile data.

 SEE ALSO: How to install Android N Custom ROM on your Lenovo A6000/Plus Smartphone?